 In all other scanning environments, the bar height should be as high as you can make it.
 The minimum bar height allowed is 13mm, so all ITF-14’s must be taller than this.
 However, try to make the height as close to 32mm as possible.

 Bar Width Ratio:

 The ratio of bar width is 2.5:1.
 This ratio should be between 2.25:1 and 3:1 to be acceptable.

 Font, font size and position are not specified but should be printed proportionately with the barcode.
 It is preferable for the font to be located under the barcode.

 It is best to allow more space for the quiet zones than the minimum in case of ink spread

 General Distribution Scanning Environment – This refers to automated scanning by a machine as the item passes along a conveyor belt.

 Other Scanning Environments – Typically this refers to handheld scanners.

-Bar Width Ratio – this refers to the ratio of wide modules to narrow modules in the ITF-14.
-A wide module should be 2.5 times the width of a narrow module.
+Bar Width Ratio – This refers to the proportion of wide to narrow modules in the ITF-14.
+A wide module should be two and a half times wider than a narrow module.

 Quiet Zones – Area of white space on either side of the bars